Sweet Potato-Gingerbread Meringue Pie

 - using a pastry brush dipped in water, wash down the sides of the pan to eliminate sugar crystals.
 When mixture comes to a boil, stop brushing.
 Cook without stirring until a thermometer reads 240° (soft-ball stage).

 - As molasses mixture cooks, preheat broiler.
 Beat egg whites, cream of tartar and spices on medium speed until soft peaks form.
 While beating, gradually drizzle hot molasses mixture over egg whites; continue beating until stiff glossy peaks form.
-Spread meringue over hot filling; broil 4-6 in. from heat until slightly browned, 1-2 minutes.
+Spread meringue over warm pie; broil 4-6 in. from heat until slightly browned, 1-2 minutes.
 Cool on a wire rack.
-Yield: 10 servings.